-Christie’s pulls T. rex from Nov 30 auction, citing need for ‘further study’
+Christie’s pulls T-Rex from Nov 30 auction, citing need for further study

 Visitors mill around a 1.4-tonne Tyrannosaurus rex skeleton, named Shen, during its exhibition at the Victoria Concert Hall, in Singapore, on Oct 28, 2022.
-PHOTO: REUTERS

-HONG KONG – Christie’s said on Sunday it was withdrawing a Tyrannosaurus rex skeleton that it had been planning to auction in November in Hong Kong, where it was initially expected to fetch between US$15 million (S$21 million) and US$25 million, after questions were raised about the number of replica bones used in the specimen and the way it was described in marketing materials.
+The auction house said this came after questions were raised about the number of replica bones used in the specimen and the way it was described in marketing materials.

-Asked about the reason for the withdrawal, Mr Lewine said the auction house believes the specimen would “benefit from further study”.
+Asked about the reason for the withdrawal, a spokesman for Christie’s, Mr Edward Lewine, said the auction house believes the specimen would benefit from further study.

-The T. rex, which the auction house called Shen, had been billed as the first skeleton of its species to appear at auction in Asia.
-A Christie’s news release touted the specimen as “museum standard” and “a world-class specimen”.
+The T-Rex, which the auction house called Shen, had been billed as the first skeleton of its species to appear at auction in Asia.

-But questions about the fossil were raised in recent weeks, when a lawyer for the Black Hills Institute of Geological Research, a fossil company in South Dakota, reached out to Christie’s about similarities between Shen and another T. rex skeleton, named Stan, which Christie’s sold in 2020 for a record US$31.8 million.
+But questions about the fossil were raised in recent weeks, when a lawyer for the Black Hills Institute of Geological Research, a fossil company in South Dakota, reached out to Christie’s about similarities between Shen and another T-Rex skeleton, named Stan, which Christie’s sold in 2020 for a record US$31.8 million.

-Mr Larson and his colleagues at Black Hills examined the particularities of Stan’s bones over three decades after excavating the specimen starting in 1992.
+Mr Larson and his colleagues at Black Hills examined the particularities of Stan’s bones over three decades after excavating the specimen in 1992.

 Mr Larson said it appeared to him that the owner of Shen – who was not identified by Christie’s – bought a cast of Stan from Black Hills to supplement the original bones.